-Higher education composes a significant part of the American institutional scene with an enormous economic impact.
+Institutions of higher education are also impactful.
 There are about 4,000 public and non-profit degree-granting institutions: doctoral and research universities, four-year colleges, two-year associate degree-granting institutions, and specialty four-year colleges – apart from the less traditional proprietary (for-profit) sector.
 These institutions enroll over 19.7 million students.
 In 2019, over $1.5 trillion in student loan debt was outstanding.
 The Chronicle of Higher Education has recently reported on the demand for lawyers knowledgeable about this area, and the Journal of College and University Law, sponsored by an association of college and university attorneys, is devoted to the special legal problems of these institution.
 This may well be a venue open to the publication of student work of sufficient quality.